it0na72/CFF-Values-Quiz/readme.md

 ## Roadmap

 - [ ] Improve colour pallet + add logo on the background
+- [ ] Add a start button before the questions show up, with the logo
 - [ ] Fix media queries for mobile + tablet
 - [ ] Add video at the end of the quiz
 - [ ] Add condition that should only show the prize (video) if player gets 5/5 answers